ICHIKAWA SADANJI I

 Comments:

 Ichikawa Sadanji I was an Edo onnagata, who was active from the middle of the 1720s to the middle of the 1740s.
-He suddenly became tachiyaku in 1745 but vanished without trace.
+He suddenly became tachiyaku in 1745 but vanished without leaving any trace.
 As an onnagata, he excelled in keisei roles and nuregoto.

 Print made by Okumura Toshinobu around 1731